andimoto/keebcu/README.md

-# 75er keyboard
+# keebcu - a customizer for 3d printable keyboard case

 **WORK IN PROGRESS!**
-This Keyboard Model for OpenSCAD is not finished and has not been printed by me.
+This Keyboard Customizer for OpenSCAD is usable and you can customize your keyboard.
+But there are still some imperfections and "bugs".
+Please double check measurements and fittings of your keyboard layout.
+You fist may print some critical parts for testing everything.
+The available keyboard models (in stl directory) should work and have been printed by me on a Prusa Mini.

 This is a remix of Parametric Cherry MX Mounting Plate for Mechanical Keyboards by rsheldiii http://www.thingiverse.com/thing:573578

 ## Description
-This is a OpenSCAD Model of an 75% keyboard.
-Some parameters can be configured, some like the screw holes of the case need to be configured separately.
+This is a OpenSCAD Script for custumizing a keyboard with a spezific layout.
+It is designed to also do a simulation on how the keyboard could look like.

 I designed the keyboard to be printable on smaller 3d printer build plates like Prusa Mini.
+Therefore, it is possible to configure where the keyboard should be cutted by the script.
+With this, it is possible to print a keyboard on smaller printers.
+The "smallTKL" design was the bigges layout I can print.
+If you have standard size printers like Prusa MK3 or Ender 3, etc, you may print normal TKL or even 100% layouts, eventually.
+The cut will always be around the switch holes.
+This gives good stability when glueing the parts together.

+You can copy the file "template_to_copy.scad" and start configuring your own layout.
+By uncomment the module calls at the end of the layout file, it is possible to create each part like "rigth & left case", "rigth & left lid", and also risers.
+It is also possible to create the hole keyboard if you can print this big parts.

-If you want to simulate the keyboard with keycaps, you can clone rsheldiii's KeyV2 Repository ( https://github.com/rsheldiii/KeyV2 ) into the folder where this repository is.
+If you want to simulate the keyboard with keycaps, you can clone rsheldiii's KeyV2 Repository ( https://github.com/rsheldiii/KeyV2 ) in parallel to this repository (<thisRepo>/..).
 The SCAD script will include "../KeyV2/includes.scad".
 So just put it into the right directory.
-Keycap styles can be replaced in the module "keySim()".
+Keycap styles can be replaced in the module "KeyboardSim(<layout>,<simulation true/false>)".
 See KeyV2 Wiki for available keycap profiles.

 The keyboard layout is defined in an array.
 Here it is called "ansiUS_75keyboard" for example.
 It describes (in Units):